505: President Delegated Approval Authority

 The Vice President for Administration & Finance is delegated to sign cost overruns or change orders for construction contracts, which, in the aggregate, do not exceed 10% of the base contract amount, or de minimus changes that do not materially increase the risks of the contract such as brief extensions for time of performance and the like.

-The Vice Provost, Undergraduate Education is delegated authority to sign all agreements with outside entities for internships, service learning and civic engagement that do not exceed five years and $1,000,000.00 and that have been approved or are on forms that have been approved by the Office of General Counsel.
+The Vice Provost, Undergraduate Education is delegated authority to sign all agreements with outside entities for internships, exchange agreements, service learning and civic engagement that do not exceed five years and $1,000,000.00 and that have been approved or are on forms that have been approved by the Office of General Counsel.